Social Democratic Alliance: History

 The Icelandic Movement – Living Country merged into the party in March 2009.
 In the snap 2009 parliamentary election called in the aftermath of the Icelandic financial crisis, the Social Democratic Alliance under the leadership of Jóhanna Sigurðardóttir emerged as the largest party and formed a coalition government with the Left-Green Movement, which was the country's first majority left-wing government.
 She was the country’s first female prime minister and the world’s first openly gay head of government.
 In February 2013, the official name of the party was changed to The Alliance – Social Democratic Party of Iceland (Samfylkingin – Jafnaðarmannaflokkur Íslands).

 The party lost substantial support in the 2013 parliamentary election, its first under new leader Árni Páll Árnason who replaced Jóhanna in February of that year.
 The party fell from first to third largest in Alþingi.
 It fell back further at the 2016 parliamentary election, under new leader Oddný G. Harðardóttir, where it polled 5.7% and elected only three MPs.
 Oddný resigned after the election, and was replaced by Logi Már Einarsson.

+In 2014, it became the largest party in the Reykjavík City Council, and party member Dagur B. Eggertsson became mayor.
+Since 2018 it has been the second largest party in the City Council after the Independence Party, but the Alliance is part of the governing coalition of Progressive Party mayor Einar Þorsteinsson.
 In the 2017 parliamentary election, the party rebounded some by winning seven seats on 12.1% of the vote.
 However, the party lost one of their seats and received 9.9% of the vote in the 2021 parliamentary election.
-Logi led the party in both of these elections, becoming the first Alliance leader to contest two elections.
-He stepped down after the disappointing results in 2021, and was replaced by Kristrún Frostadóttir in 2022, who remains the current chair of the party.
+Logi led the party in both of these elections, becoming the first Alliance leader to contest two elections, but stepped down after the disappointing results in 2021, and was replaced by Kristrún Frostadóttir in 2022, who remains the current chair of the party.

 In the 2024 parliamentary election under new leader Kristrún, the party won 15 seats on 20.8% of the vote, the largest party in both seats and vote share.
 President Halla Tómasdóttir gave the Social Democratic Alliance the first mandate to form a government, and Kristrún became Prime Minister in a government led by the Social Democratic Alliance and supported by Viðreisn and the People's Party.
 With Kristrún as Prime Minister and Halla as President, it was the first time in history Iceland had women in both offices simultaneously.
 The two junior coalition partners in Kristrún's government are also led by women.

-In 2014, it became the largest party in the Reykjavík City Council, and party member Dagur B. Eggertsson became mayor.
-Since 2018 it has been the second largest party in the City Council after the Independence Party, but the Alliance is part of the governing coalition of Progressive Party mayor Einar Þorsteinsson.